Mechanical doping: UCI regulations

 In pertinent part, the technical regulation plainly states:

 "The bicycle shall be propelled solely, through a chainset, by the legs (inferior muscular chain) moving in a circular movement, without electric or other assistance."

 Sanctioned athletes

 Inspections

 The UCI says that it has a new device which will reveal the existence of electrical circuitry, armatures, batteries, etc., which are where they are not supposed to be.
 For the 2016 Tour de France, thermal cameras were used to detect hidden motors.
 The UCI carried out a total of 10,000 bicycle checks for hidden motors and magnets in 2016, whilst at the 2017 Tour Down Under 132 tests were carried out.

 In March 2018, the UCI announced that X-ray cameras would be used in future on Grand Tour stages and classic cycle races, to detect the use of hidden motors.

+As of 2024 the magnetic tablet screening process that detected Femke Van den Driessche's hidden motor has also found increasing numbers of amateur riders using concealed motors.
+However, the UCI president conceded that the screening process is not consistent, and beatable.